A Service-Center Tool to Identify, Connect, and Configure E-bikes cover

 My Role

 I led design for all software systems except the rider mobile app, working alongside a senior PM, a firmware manager, and ten engineers.
-For the service center feature specifically, I owned user flows and wireframes through handoff; a collaborating designer applied visual design to bring it to production.
+For the service-center feature specifically, I owned the end-to-end design — research, user flows, and interaction design through handoff — partnering with a visual designer on production polish.

 The Problem

-The task: find a solution for regional service centers to update e-bike configurations for after-sales services.
-The original proposal — giving service centers access to BTS, the factory assembly tool — would have required heavy customization and training we couldn't deliver in time.
+The task: give regional service centers a reliable way to identify, configure, and update e-bikes after sale.
+The original proposal — granting service centers access to BTS, the factory assembly tool — would have required heavy customization and training we couldn't deliver in time, and would have exposed manufacturing-only controls to a much broader audience.

 We audited the existing system and interviewed 6 users across departments.
 Two findings stood out: e-bike information and management functions were scattered across separate applications, and there was no reliable way to identify a bike's model and settings from the bike itself.